Easy Houseplants for Beginner Plant Parents

 Pothos

-Pothos vine is the perfect houseplant for beginners!
+The perfect houseplant for beginners?
+It’s Pothos vine!
 This hardy indoor plant features dark green leaves splashed and marbled in shades of yellow or cream, and can either cascade or climb with support.
 Plant in a standard potting mix, and for vigorous growth, keep in bright, indirect light.
 Pothos will also tolerate lower light conditions, and prefers to dry between waterings.
 Different varieties of Pothos will offer a range of colours and leaf styles, from deep green, to bright yellow, and marbled in any combination in between.

 Philodendron